Qualitative Risk Assessment

 Course Description

-The Qualitative Risk Assessments course focuses on the skills needed to predict the likelihood of harm resulting from exposure to chemical, microbial and physical agents in the diet.
+The Qualitative Risk Assessment course focuses on the knowledge and practical skills needed to assess the likelihood and severity of adverse health effects resulting from exposure to chemical, microbiological, and physical hazards in food.

 Overview of Topics